ivanzxc/go-realtime-stream/README.md

 # Go Real-Time Streaming Architecture

-High-frequency event-driven streaming architecture built in Go using NATS / JetStream.
+Production-oriented real-time streaming architecture built in Go using NATS and binary WebSocket delivery.

-This project demonstrates how to design and implement a low-latency real-time processing pipeline, using a biomedical signal workload (250 Hz) as a realistic streaming example.
+This project demonstrates how to design a low-latency event-driven pipeline using a high-frequency workload (250 Hz signal stream) as a realistic streaming scenario.

-The biomedical signal is used purely as a high-frequency streaming scenario.
-The architecture itself is domain-agnostic.
+The signal is biomedical-inspired, but the architecture is domain-agnostic and applicable to:

+- IoT telemetry
+- Industrial sensors
+- Financial tick streams
+- Edge computing workloads
+- Real-time analytics pipelines

 ---

 ## 🧠 What This Project Demonstrates

-- 250 Hz continuous streaming
+- High-frequency streaming (250 Hz)
+- Binary Float32 pipeline (no JSON overhead in waves)
 - Event-driven decoupled services
-- Real-time peak detection & metric extraction
+- Real-time signal processing
-- Backpressure-aware batching
+- Horizontal scalability
-- WebSocket low-latency delivery
+- WebSocket binary delivery
-- Clean concurrency model in Go
+- Backpressure-safe design
+- Dockerized reproducible environment
-- Graceful shutdown & reconnection handling
+- Graceful shutdown

-This simulates real-world high-frequency telemetry pipelines such as:

-- IoT sensor networks
-- Medical monitoring systems
-- Industrial telemetry
+- Basic observability
-- Edge streaming workloads
-- Real-time analytics ingestion

 ---

 ## 🏗 Architecture Overview

-Producer (250Hz signal)
+Producer (Float32 batch)
 ↓
 NATS
 ↓